kernel/num/

 46/// This limits the number of usable bits in the wrapped integer type, and thus the stored value to

-47/// a narrower range, which provides guarantees that can be useful when working with in e.g.
+47/// a narrower range, which provides guarantees that can be useful when working within e.g.

 48/// bitfields.